passcraft/microfeed/README.md

 <details>
-<summary><b>Why should I use microfeed?</b></summary>
+<summary><b>Why should I use yaar?</b></summary>

-If you are already using Cloudflare and are satisfied with its services, then using microfeed may be a good option for you.
+If you are already using Cloudflare and are satisfied with its services, then using yaar may be a good option for you.

-If you don't want to manage your own servers, microfeed can be a convenient alternative that allows you to take advantage of Cloudflare's infrastructure and security features.
+If you don't want to manage your own servers, yaar can be a convenient alternative that allows you to take advantage of Cloudflare's infrastructure and security features.

-If you don't want to pay for servers, microfeed can be a cost-effective solution, as Cloudflare provides generous free usage quotas.
+If you don't want to pay for servers, yaar can be a cost-effective solution, as Cloudflare provides generous free usage quotas.

-If you are looking for something new and are interested in exploring different options, microfeed could be a good choice to consider.
+If you are looking for something new and are interested in exploring different options, yaar could be a good choice to consider.
 It is always a good idea to carefully evaluate any service before using it to ensure that it meets your needs and is a good fit for your use case.
 </details>

 <details>
-<summary><b>How to download / backup data from microfeed / Cloudflare?</b></summary>
+<summary><b>How to download / backup data from yaar / Cloudflare?</b></summary>

-microfeed stores data in Cloudflare D1 and R2.
-Therefore, you'll download two things to backup your microfeed data:
+yaar stores data in Cloudflare D1 and R2.
+Therefore, you'll download two things to backup your yaar data:
 * a sqlite database from [Cloudflare D1](https://developers.cloudflare.com/d1/), including all metadata.
 * media files from [Cloudflare R2](https://developers.cloudflare.com/r2/), including audio, image, video...